aragon/hack/docs/cli-main-commands.md

 These are all the things that running `aragon run` will do for you:

 1. It checks whether **IPFS** and a local **Ethereum development chain** (devchain) are running and if not it will start them.
 Once aragon is terminated, any IPFS or dev chain it started will also be terminated.
 2. It will **publish your app** to the local aragonPM registry running in your devchain.
 This step executes the `aragon apm publish` internally.
-You can check the options and how the command works in depth [here](#aragon-apm-publish).
+You can check the options and how the command works in depth [here](cli-apm-commands.md).
 3. Once the package is published it will **create a DAO** with your app installed.
 If you are running your app without a Kit it will grant permissions to the first account printed in the console to perform all the actions protected by the ACL in your app.
 4. After the DAO is created it will download the [Aragon client](https://github.com/aragon/aragon), install its dependencies and start it up so you can interact with the DAO in your web browser.

-Some available options to customize the `run` command:
+Available options to customize the `run` command:

 - `--reset`: If reset is present it will reset the devchain before running.
 The chain will then start from scratch and all published packages will need to be recreated.
 - `--port`: The port where the devchain will be started.
 - `--kit`: The name of the contract that will be deployed as the [DAO kit](kits-intro.md) that will be used to create your DAO.
 If no Kit is provided it will use a default Kit that sets up the DAO with just your app.
 - `--kit-init [argument1 ... argumentN]`: The constructor arguments for the Kit contract, each separated by a space.
 See the [deploy command](#aragon-deploy) for more information on constructor arguments.
+- `kit-deploy-event`: Arguments to be passed to the kit constructor.
+Defaults to `newDAO.BARE_KIT_DEPLOY_EVENT`.
 - `--build-script`: The name of the NPM script in your app that will be used for building the webapp.
-- `--client [true|false]`: Can be used to disable starting the Aragon client.
+- `--client`: Can be used to disable starting the Aragon client.
 Defaults to `true`.
+- `--client-version`: Version of Aragon client used to run your sandboxed app.
+- `--client-port`: Port being used by Aragon client.
+- `--client-path`: A path pointing to an existing Aragon client installation.
+- `--app-init`: Name of the function that will be called to initialize an app.
+Defaults to `initialize`.
+- `--app-init-args`: Arguments for calling the app init function.
+- `--files`: Path(s) to directories containing files to publish.
+Specify multiple times to include multiple files.

 ### Running your app from a development HTTP server